 - Find out why your voice is important and how you and your network of friends and colleagues can make a difference for children.

 Direct service providers, foundation officers, clergy, lawyers, legislative staff, non-profit board members, parents and many others have taken the CLC.
 Join them – and us – to be the best advocate you can for New York City’s children and families.

 An application and interview are required.
 The fee for the course is $900.
 Full and partial scholarships are available.

-Our 2014 Community Leadership Course is at capacity.
-Please consider applying for the 2015 Course in the Spring.
+Apply for the 2015 Course beginning this spring.
 If you have any questions, contact Lorraine Tate.